The Howard family finds generational success thanks to a strong ranching heritage and an enduring relationship with the Noble Research Institute.

 "He didn't have a hobby, and he didn't take vacations," Steve said.
 "He did what he wanted to do buy cattle and make us work."

 The brothers laugh but are quick to say it was Don's vision and dedication that has enabled them to continue making their living off the family land.
 Don instilled the value of hard work in his family.
 He and his wife, Vella, had four children: Jim, Steve, Jessie Kay Moore and Dona Brooks; 15 grandchildren and 30 great-grandchildren.

-Don also passed along a resource a relationship, really that the Howards continue to use: the Noble Foundation.
+Don also passed along a resource a relationship, really that the Howards continue to use: the Noble Research Institute.

-In 1973, Don signed up for the Noble Foundation's consultation program, which provides Oklahoma and Texas farmers and ranchers with access to a multidisciplinary team of agricultural consultants at no cost.
-The Howards have worked with Noble Foundation consultants for 42 years, making theirs one of the longest, time-tested relationships in the Noble's Foundation's history.
+In 1973, Don signed up for the Noble Research Institute's consultation program, which provides Oklahoma and Texas farmers and ranchers with access to a multidisciplinary team of agricultural consultants at no cost.
+The Howards have worked with Noble Research Institute consultants for 42 years, making theirs one of the longest, time-tested relationships in the Noble's Foundation's history.

 The Howards continue to ranch on the land Noah purchased in what is now southern Oklahoma.

 Ahead of the curve

 Don was born in 1923 in a little white house between the Crooked and Mud creeks in Jefferson County, Oklahoma.
 The land belonged to his grandfather Noah Howard, who in the late 1880s became the first of the family to ranch in what was then Indian Territory.